Vietnam.vn - Nền tảng quảng bá Việt Nam

 Questions about Titan's safety were raised in 2018 at a symposium of submersible experts and in a lawsuit against OceanGate, which was settled later that year.

-Before the Titan wreckage was found, teams from the United States, Canada, France and the United Kingdom spent days scouring a vast swath of ocean for the Titan.
-A U.S. Navy official said that while it was unclear how much the rescue effort would cost, it was likely to be insignificant.
+Before the Titan wreckage was found, teams from the United States, Canada, France and Britain spent days scouring a vast swath of ocean for the Titan.
+A U.S. Navy official said that while it was unclear how much the rescue effort would cost, it was likely to be small.

-Filmmaker James Cameron, who directed the 1997 Oscar-winning "Titanic" that helped revive global interest in the British ocean liner that sank in 1912, said he learned about the sounds detected the day after the submersible disappeared and knew what they were.
+Filmmaker James Cameron, who directed the 1997 Oscar-winning film "Titanic," which helped revive global interest in the British ocean liner that sank in 1912, said he learned about the sounds detected a day after the submersible disappeared and knew what they were.

-"I emailed everyone I knew and said we lost some friends.
-The submarine exploded," said Cameron, who also ventured to the Titanic wreck by submersible.
+"I emailed everyone I knew and said we'd lost some friends.
+The submarine had exploded," said Cameron, who also ventured to the Titanic wreck by submersible.

 The historic Titanic sank after hitting an iceberg on its maiden voyage, killing more than 1,500 people on board.
 It is located approximately 900 miles east of Cape Cod, Massachusetts, USA, and 400 miles south of St. John's, Newfoundland, Canada.